sbpforward/Airbnb-in-Denver/README.md

         * 25% - Private rooms
         * 2%  - Shared rooms
     * There's a designated section where hosts are to enter their license number.
 This is when I realized I put our license number in the wrong spot and quickly fixed our listings.
-    * A "neighbourhood_cleansed" column correctly converts the listing's neighbourhood to be representative of the city's neighbourhood boundaries.
+    * A *neighbourhood_cleansed* column correctly converts the listing's neighbourhood to be representative of the city's neighbourhood boundaries.
         * **Host entered**: LoDo (Lower Downtown) -> **Becomes**: Union Station
         * **Host entered**: RiNo (River North)    -> **Becomes**: Five Points
     * Property types could be: